IVC Filter Lawsuits - High Failure Rate

-The IVC filter lawsuits claim the makers of IVC filters were negligent in the design of these devices, and that they are failing at a high rate.
-Patients are experiencing bleeding, organ damage, and chronic pain.
+The IVC filter lawsuits claim these devices have been defectively designed and that they are failing at a high rate.

 The lawsuits involving the IVC Filter state the manufacturers of the device failed to warn patients and physicians of the increased risks of the filter breaking, and metal fragments moving through the blood, potentially damaging an organ.